Influencer Gifting vs. Paid Collaborations: What to Know

 Source: @alpynbeauty

-Although Instagram is still the go-to app for influencer marketing, it's not the only show in town!
+Although Instagram is a go-to app for influencer marketing, it's not the only show in town!

 Source: @iliabeauty / @officialiliabeauty